Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Vertex partitioning

 \subsection{Approximate solution for generalized Laplacians}

-Because of the non convex constraint $\fv_i^2=1$, the problem \eqref{eq_min_condition} is also non convex.
+Because of the non convex constraint $\fv_i^2=1$, \eqref{eq_min_condition} is a non convex minimization problem.
 In this section we obtain an upper bound for $\kappa(\Qm)$, which allows us to pose an alternative, more tractable optimization problem.
-For the rest of this section we assume that $\Mm$ is a positive semi definite generalized graph Laplacian, that is, $\Mm = \Pm - \Wm$, where $\Pm$ is a diagonal matrix and $\Wm$ is a non negative matrix with zero diagonal.
-Since $\Qm$ is given by \autoref{prop:folding-variation}, we have that $\Qm = \Pm - \Wblock \succ 0$, where $\Wblock = (1/2)(\Wm + \diag(\fv)\Wm\diag(\fv))$ is the block diagonal part of $\Wm$.
+For the rest of this section we assume that $\Mm$ is a positive semi definite generalized graph Laplacian, that is, $\Mm = \Vm - \Wm$, where $\Vm$ is a diagonal matrix with positive entries and $\Wm$ is a non negative matrix with zero diagonal.
+Since $\Qm$ is given by \autoref{prop:folding-variation}, we have that $\Qm = \Vm - \Wblock \succ 0$, where $\Wblock = (1/2)(\Wm + \diag(\fv)\Wm\diag(\fv))$ is the block diagonal part of $\Wm$.
 We can bound $\kappa(\Qm)$ with